rakovpublic/jneopallium/README.md

 #Current progress:
 Neuron net modeling tool has passed pre-alpha test.
-Tool architecture is ready on 95%.
+Tool architecture is ready.
-Tool implementation is ready on 75%.
+Tool implementation is ready on 95%.

 #Project impact
-Project could lead to new generation of artificial neuron nets algorithms, help to analyze drug impact on neuron nets, build autonomous ai systems for different purposes, build modular ai, etc.
+The project could lead to new generation of artificial neuron nets algorithms, help to analyze drug impact on neuron nets, build autonomous AI systems for different purposes, build modular AI, etc.

 #Modeling process

 1. Gather information about all neuron classes.
 Use the possibility of neurons to persist different types of information to separate and define neuron classes.
-2. Gather information about all neuro mediators and signals, and define signal classes.
+2. Gather information about all neuromediators and signals, and define signal classes.
 3. Investigate signal impact on neurons (receptors), and define processor classes.
 4. Define neuron appearance probability for each layer.
 5. Define receptor appearance probability for each neuron class.